GoldenQubicle/BAT4Blender/README.md

 7. That's it :)

 Notes
 - in Blender print output is send to system console, not to the python console.
-- open the system console in Blender go to 'Window' -> 'Toggle System Console'
+Go to 'Window' -> 'Toggle System Console' to open it.

 ## Installing the add-on
 The current project structure is not well suited yet to accomodate this.